 This new law now authorizes the Speaker of the Council, President of the Navajo Nation, and the Navajo Nation Washington Office, and its designees, to advocate its support of the comprehensive LGBTQ+ legislation to the United States Congress.

 The Navajo Nation should be proud of this historic action taken by our tribal lawmakers.
 It sends an inclusive message to our LGBTQ+ youth that their Nation has their best interest in mind and they should be proud to be who they are.
 It is now time that we repeal the discriminatory Diné Marriage Act and provide protections for our LGBTQ+ family members.
 They are our relatives & Navajo law should reflect it.

 Kayenta Council Delegate, Nathaniel Brown, was the legislation sponsor and is a Diné Equality champion for the gay, lesbian, bisexual, transgender, and two-spirit community.

 When speaking of kinship & relationship to each other, Navajo speaks of compassion & respect.
 The Equality Act is a giant step in allowing LGBTQ+ communities to be free from discrimination, to be protected from injurious practices & to achieve the full pursuit of happiness as citizens of our Sovereign Nation.

 - Councilman Nathaniel Brown

 Legislation 0195-19 is now the official policy position of the Navajo Nation government.
-Additional LGBTQ+ inclusive legislation is being sponsored by several lawmakers to be considered by the Navajo Nation Council this year.
+Additional LGBTQ+ inclusive legislation is being sponsored by several lawmakers with the support of Diné Equality, which will be considered by the tribal council this year.